 By © Karla Hartl

-In 1946, the foremost scholarly institution in Czechoslovakia, the Czech Academy of Sciences and Arts, acknowledged Kaprálová's distinct contribution to Czech Music by awarding her a membership in memoriam.
+In 1946, the foremost scholarly institution in Czechoslovakia, the Czech Academy of Sciences and Arts, acknowledged Kapralova's distinct contribution to Czech Music by awarding her a membership in memoriam.
 She was one of only ten women members, out of more than 640 domestic members elected to the Academy since its inception in 1890, and the only woman musician.

-Although a few Kaprálová compositions were published during her lifetime and several more published and even recorded soon after her death, it was only in the late 1990s that any concentrated efforts were made to publish and release Kaprálová's works systematically.
-The founding of the Kapralova Society in Toronto in 1998 has played a seminal role in this revival of interest in Kaprálová's music.
-The same year Studio Matous released in Prague a first profile CD of the composer, with the assistance of the Society.
-A Supraphon recording of Kaprálová's art songs followed in 2003, a result of the dedicated efforts of the Society's member, Timothy Cheek, Associate Professor of Voice at the University of Michigan School of Music, and the financial partnership of the University of Michigan and the Society.
-In 2008, a third all-Kaprálová release, this time by Koch Records in New York, added significantly to the Kaprálová discography with her piano and chamber music recordings.
-This project too was encouraged and financially assisted by the Society.
-The fourth profile CD of the composer, released by Czech Radio with the assistance of the Society in 2011, and featuring Piano Concerto in D-Minor, closed a gap in Kaprálová recordings.
-Most important among the projects the Society encouraged and assisted over the past decade, however, has been the Kaprálová Edition - a joint effort of the Society and Amos Editio, Baerenreiter, and Czech Radio - to make Kaprálová music available in print.
-More than two thirds of Kaprálová compositions have been published to date, many in a first, critical edition.
-While the Czech Radio and Baerenreiter have been primarily interested in Kaprálová's orchestral catalog, Amos Editio has focused on publishing Kaprálová's songs, works for solo piano, and for piano and violin.
-Among the publisher's greatest achievements to date has been their complete, critical edition of Kaprálová's songs, expertly edited by Timothy Cheek, an exemplary publication that exudes professionalism and dedication of its production editor Veroslav Nemec.
-In 2012, the Czech Music Council awarded the publisher a prize for excellence, quoting as an example the Kaprálová Edition, published in collaboration with the Kapralova Society.
+Although a few Kapralova compositions were published during her lifetime and several more published and even recorded soon after her death, it was only in the late 1990s that any concentrated efforts were made to publish and release Kapralova's works systematically.
+The founding of the Kapralova Society in Toronto in 1998 has played a seminal role in this revival of interest in Kapralova's music.
+The same year Studio Matous released in Prague a first profile CD of the composer.
+A Supraphon recording of Kapralova's art songs followed in 2003, a result of the dedicated efforts of the Society's member, Timothy Cheek, Associate Professor of Voice at the University of Michigan School of Music, and the financial partnership of the University of Michigan and Kapralova Society.
+In 2008, a third all-Kapralova release, this time by Koch Records in New York, added significantly to the Kapralova discography with piano and chamber music recordings.
+This project too was initiated and financially assisted by the Society.
+The fourth profile CD of the composer, featuring Piano Concerto in D-Minor and released by Czech Radio with the assistance of the Society in 2011, further narrowed a gap in Kapralova recordings, as did the Czech Radio recording of Concertino for Violin, Clarinet, and Orchestra, released as part of the fifth profile CD of Kapralova's orchestral works in 2016.
+The final gap in Kapralova's discography was closed in 2017 with Naxos' release of Kapralova's complete music for piano solo, another project assisted by the Society.